NadavAzari/wifi-cracker/README.md

 # wifi-cracker

+This tool lets you select a wifi networtk, and gets an handshake for you.
+You can use it in order to crack passwords or decrypting wifi network traffic.
+The tool only gets you an handshake, you cnam odify it to do whatever you wants with it!.

 ## Step 1
 A wifi networks scan, how it works:
 Every wifi network is on a different frequency, which means we need to switch channel while sniffing **beacon frames**